Cavalier & Roundhead Route

 • ‘The Peculiar Pot’: A story trail (from Thame Meadows estate on the Oxford Road into the town centre – installed in March 2023)

-• ‘The Cavalier & Roundhead Route’: A fun fact trail – the trail that Barley Hill School pupils, and Lea Park Residents Association, have both played a part in developing.
-This will lead from the town centre across Lea Park Estate helping connect the town centre with locations such as the skate park, football stadium and rugby club.
+• ‘The Cavalier & Roundhead Route’: A fun fact trail, that Barley Hill School pupils, and Lea Park Residents Association have both played a part in developing.
+This leads from the town centre across Lea Park Estate, helping connect the town centre with locations such as the skate park, football stadium and rugby club.

 • A poetry trail (this is a future project that will connect the town centre to the new housing estates on Wenman Road)